o3de/o3de.org/content/docs/user-guide/features/editor/customizing.md

 ---
-description: ' Customize O3DE Editor by docking windows and toolbars, customizing toolbars and menus, and updating editor settings and global preferences for Open 3D Engine. '
+description: ' Customize Lumberyard Editor by docking windows and toolbars, customizing toolbars and menus, and updating editor settings and global preferences for Amazon Lumberyard. '
-title: Customizing O3DE Editor
+title: Customizing Lumberyard Editor
 ---
-# Customizing O3DE Editor {#lumberyard-editor-customizing}
+# Customizing Lumberyard Editor {#lumberyard-editor-customizing}

 You can customize your workspace by adjusting how the windows and tools are docked, customizing which toolbars and menus display, and updating the global editor settings\.